Detrivinog/Detrivinog/README.md

 ## Hi there, I'm David!

-Hi, I'm David Triviño, forestry engineer, passionate about programming, software development, data analysis and problems as opportunities for change.
+Hi, I'm David Triviño, I'm a forestry engineer specialized in data science, passionate about software development and blockchain.
 I believe in education and technology as engines of social transformation.
-I like to ride a bike, read, write and laugh.
+I like to ride bike, read literature, write poetry and laugh.

-- I'm currently working on myself (learning everyday)
+- I'm currently working on Data Science
-- I'm currently learning programing and data science
+- I'm learning programing and data science
-- I am looking to work in software-web development
-- 2020 Goals: Develop my own website and application
+- 2021 Goals: Develop my own website and application

 ## Connect with me: